Highly Luminous Supernovae associated with Gamma-Ray Bursts I.: GRB 111209A/SN 2011kl in the Context of Stripped-Envelope and Superluminous Supernovae: Introduction

 \section{Introduction}

 Gamma-Ray Bursts (GRBs) are the most luminous explosions in the Universe (see, e.g., \citealt{Gehrels2009ARAA} for a recent review).
 Their afterglow emission can be extremely luminous during and right after the GRB \citep{Kann2007AJ,Racusin2008Nature,Bloom2009ApJ}.
-There are at least two classes of GRBs \citep{Mazets1981ApSS,Kouveliotou1993ApJ}, and the class generally known as long GRBs (or Type II GRBs in a more physically motivated classification scheme which is independent of duration, \citealt{Gehrels2006Nature,Zhang2007ApJ,Zhang2009ApJ,Kann2010ApJ,Kann2011ApJ}) has been shown to be conclusively linked to the supernovae (SNe) explosions of very massive stars (e.g., \citealt{Galama1998Nature}, \citealt{Hjorth2003Nature}, \citealt{Stanek2003ApJ}, \citealt{Pian2006Nature}, see \citealt{Woosley2006ARAA}, \citealt{HjorthBloom2012Book}, and \citealt{Cano2016JAA} for reviews{, and \citealt{Barnes2018ApJ} for numerical modelling}).
-These stars are likely Wolf-Rayet stars, which are thought to be linked to Type Ic SNe, the explosions of highly stripped massive stellar cores which have ejected their hydrogen and helium envelopes (see, e.g., \citealt{Smartt2009ARAA} for a review, {and \citealt{Taddia2018AA}, \citealt{Stritzinger2018AA1,Stritzinger2018AA2}, for recent results on a large sample;} any SNe which have lost most of their envelope are called stripped-envelope (SE)-SNe).
-Note that \cite{Sobacchi2017MNRAS2} posit that the existence of a helium layer prevents jet breakout, therefore GRBs are not associated with Type Ib SNe, see also \cite{Mazzali2008Sci}.
-Such highly stripped SNe generally exhibit very high expansion velocities of $\approx0.1$ c (e.g., \citealt{Bufano2012ApJ,Schulze2014AA}, but see \citealt{Cano2014AA} for a possible counterexample), leading to the term ``broad-lined Type Ic SNe'' (henceforth Type Ic-BL SNe).
-Recently, \cite{Prentice2017MNRAS} presented a physically motivated classification of SE-SNe, they find all GRB-SNe are ``Type Ic-3'' (conversely, not all Type Ic SNe with high expansion speeds are associated with GRBs, and almost all of these have $N>3$ in the classification scheme of \cite{Prentice2017MNRAS}).
-In rare cases, such Type Ic-BL SNe show evidence for relativistic ejecta but without an associated GRB, e.g., SN 2009bb \citep{Soderberg2010Nat,Bietenholz2010ApJ,Pignata2011ApJ}, SN 2012ap \citep{Margutti2014ApJ,Milisavljevic2015ApJ,Liu2015RAA,Chakraborti2015ApJ}{, and iPTF17cw \citep{Corsi2017ApJ}, the latter possibly being associated with a GRB}.
+There are at least two classes of GRBs \citep{Mazets1981ApSS,Kouveliotou1993ApJ}, and the class generally known as long GRBs (or Type II GRBs in a more physically motivated classification scheme which is independent of duration, \citealt{Gehrels2006Nature,Zhang2007ApJ,Zhang2009ApJ,Kann2010ApJ,Kann2011ApJ}) has been shown to be conclusively linked to the supernovae (SNe) explosions of very massive stars (e.g., \citealt{Galama1998Nature}, \citealt{Hjorth2003Nature}, \citealt{Stanek2003ApJ}, see, e.g., \citealt{Cano2016JAA} for a review, and \citealt{Barnes2018ApJ} for numerical modelling).
+These stars are likely Wolf-Rayet stars, which are thought to be linked to Type Ic SNe, the explosions of highly stripped massive stellar cores which have {either ejected (via binary interaction up to common-envelope phases, e.g., \citealt{Fryer2005ApJ,Sana2012Science}) or burned (via chemically homogeneous evolution, e.g., \citealt{Yoon2005AA})} their H and He envelopes (see, e.g., \citealt{Smartt2009ARAA} for a review){.
+The advent of untargeted automatic sky surveys has led to the discovery of large numbers of these so-called stripped-envelope SNe \citep[e.g.,][]{Taddia2018AA,Taddia2019AA2,Stritzinger2018AA1,Stritzinger2018AA2} , allowing statistically significant studies of the distributions of luminosity or rise/decay times, spectral characteristics (e.g., the question of He in Type Ic spectra), expansion speeds, produced $^{56}$Ni masses, ejecta kinetic energies, and more.} Note that \cite{Sobacchi2017MNRAS2} posit that the existence of a He layer prevents jet breakout, therefore GRBs are not associated with Type Ib SNe .
+Such highly stripped SNe generally exhibit very high expansion velocities of $\approx0.1$ c {(e.g., \citealt{Bufano2012ApJ,Schulze2014AA,Izzo2019Nature}),} leading to the term ``broad-lined Type Ic SNe'' (henceforth Type Ic-BL SNe).
+Recently, \cite{Prentice2017MNRAS} presented a physically motivated classification of SE-SNe, they find all GRB-SNe are ``Type Ic-3'' (conversely, not all Type Ic SNe with high expansion speeds are associated with GRBs, and almost all of these have $N>3$ in the classification scheme of \citealt{Prentice2017MNRAS}).
+In rare cases, such Type Ic-BL SNe show evidence for relativistic ejecta but without an associated GRB, e.g., {SN 2009bb \citep{Soderberg2010Nat,Pignata2011ApJ}, SN 2012ap \citep{Margutti2014ApJ,Milisavljevic2015ApJ},} and iPTF17cw \citep{Corsi2017ApJ}, the latter possibly being associated with a GRB.